 From Candlemaker Row to The Elephant House, Edinburgh is full of Harry Potter tourist spots.
 But one that doesn’t get overrun with tourists is Spoon, where J.K.
 Rowling penned parts of The Philosopher’s Stone.

-Warm up with a glass of whiskey at the Scotch Whiskey Experience
+Warm up with a glass of whisky at the Scotch Whiskey Experience

 Experience vibrant autumn colors in Princes Street Gardens